open-telemetry/opentelemetry-specification/specification/metrics/api.md

 There MUST NOT be any API for creating an Asynchronous Counter other than with a [`Meter`](#meter).
 This MAY be called `CreateObservableCounter`.
-If strong type is desired, the client can decide the language idomatic name(s), for example `CreateUInt64ObservableCounter`, `CreateDoubleObservableCounter`, `CreateObservableCounter<UInt64>`, `CreateObservableCounter<double>`.
+If strong type is desired, the client can decide the language idiomatic name(s), for example `CreateUInt64ObservableCounter`, `CreateDoubleObservableCounter`, `CreateObservableCounter<UInt64>`, `CreateObservableCounter<double>`.